Calculating a House Buyout in Divorce

 A second option is for one spouse to buy out the other's share of the home.

 Let's say you have $100,000 of equity in the house.
-The spouse who continues to live there could give up their share of other joint assets, assume a greater share of the marital debt, or secure a cash-out refinance loan in order to "buy out" the other.
+The spouse who continues to live there could give up their share of other joint assets, assume a greater share of the marital debt, or secure a cash-out refinance loan to "buy out" the other.
 This would give the departing spouse their rightful share of the equity.

 There are benefits to buyouts like this.
 For example, a buyout can be good for families with young kids since, by keeping the home, a sense of familiarity is preserved for the children.